kofoworola-e/DSS/Clustering/README.md

 ## Introduction to Clustering

-[Clustering](https://scikit-learn.org/stable/modules/clustering.html#) is an unsupervised learning method used to group similar data points together based on their features.
-Unlike supervised learning, where the model is trained with labeled data, clustering works with unlabeled data to uncover inherent patterns and structures.
+[Clustering](https://scikit-learn.org/stable/modules/clustering.html#) is an unsupervised learning method used to group similar data points based on their features.
+Unlike supervised learning, where the model is trained with labelled data, clustering works with unlabeled data to uncover inherent patterns and structures.
 Here’s a closer look at key aspects of clustering:

 ### **Core Concepts**